 Key-up of the repeater is slowed slightly by response time of the CTCSS decoder and voting system.
 When using this repeater, remember to hesitate a half second to a second after pressing your PTT before beginning to speak.
 If you start talking too soon, the decoder may not engage for an even longer period and your first words won't be heard.

-The Fullerton receiver has very steep bandpass characteristics and an off-frequency lockout circuit to prevent interference from a repeater that is 15 KHz above our pair.
+The two-meter receiver has very steep bandpass characteristics and an off-frequency lockout circuit to prevent interference from a repeater that is 15 KHz above our pair.
 Your signal must be on frequency and deviate less than 5 KHz peak to be properly retransmitted through K6QEH/R. If someone tells you that your signal is distorted or "cutting out," check your 5 KHz switch (i.e. verify you are tuned to 146.970 and not 146.975).
 If frequency is correct and the problem persists, back off from your mike and talk more softly.

 Don't expect "hi-fi" audio through this or any other well-engineered repeater.
 Low frequencies are deliberately rolled off to filter out subaudible tones.
 High frequencies are restricted as a courtesy to prevent QRM to adjacent channel repeaters.
 Intelligibility is still very good, despite these restrictions, if you keep your deviation at the proper level.